 The Land of 10,000 Lakes is made for stand up paddle boarding.
 The MN state parks are the perfect place for enjoying any type of paddle boarding imaginable, from lakes to rivers to rapids to smooth-as-glass waters.
-These top 5 state parks for stand up paddle boarding are in the smooth-as-glass, peaceful setting, and beautiful location category more than in the intense water sport category.
+These top 5 state parks in Minnesota for stand up paddle boarding (or commonly referred to as SUP) are in the smooth-as-glass, peaceful setting, and beautiful location category more than in the intense water sport category.

 Top 5 State Parks for Stand Up Paddle Boarding

-This summer I have had the amazing opportunity to partner with C4 Waterman* with their inflatable SUP (Stand Up Paddle boards) while I traveled throughout the state of Minnesota to visit all the state parks.
-As a result I have tried out paddle boarding in quite a few places I never would have dreamed to bring a SUP before- having something that fits snuggly into my car rather than riding on top of it has been amazing!
+As a result I have tried out paddle boarding in quite a few places I never would have dreamed to bring a SUP, much less an inflatable device, before- having something that fits snuggly into my car rather than riding on top of it has been amazing!

 In searching for the best state parks for stand up paddle boarding key factors I considered were quiet lakes with lots of open water and no motorized vehicles, easy access and phenomenal locations were all considered important factors in deciding which of the 67 Minnesota state parks were the best for SUP.